mohamedalam123/Darwin.SolutionInsightForAI/README.md

 - Keep comments in **English** inside code; user-facing docs can be localized.
 - For performance, avoid loading entire large files into memory repeatedly; stream where possible.

+---

 ## License

 This project is licensed under the **MIT License**.
+See the `LICENSE` file at the repository root for the full text.

 ---